Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 Publisher->Persistence: Store "Subscriber2\nwants Message1"
 -->

-NOTE: In version 5 and below the *subscribe* message contains only the transport address of the subscriber.
-In version 6 and above the message contains also the information about the logical endpoint which is requesting the subscription.
-This information allows version 6 endpoints to publish events to scaled out MSMQ endpoints without the need for a distributor in the middle.
-Unfortunately since version 5 endpoints are not aware of this information, they require a distributor to be placed in front of a scaled out endpoint in order to maintain the correct semantics of event messages (being delivered to a single instance of an endpoint).
+NOTE: In Versions 5 and below the *subscribe* message contains only the transport address of the subscriber.
+In Versions 6 and above the message contains also the information about the logical endpoint which is requesting the subscription.
+This information allows Version 6 and above endpoints to publish events to scaled out MSMQ endpoints without the need for a distributor in the middle.
+Unfortunately since Version 5 and below endpoints are not aware of this information, they require a distributor to be placed in front of a scaled out endpoint in order to maintain the correct semantics of event messages (being delivered to a single instance of an endpoint).

 ![](mechanics-persistence-subscribe.svg)